 We hope that these suggestions are useful.
-This is the second edition of this Guide and our team is especially grateful to Katie Davies for the significant effort she put into the initial version.
+This is a new edition of this Guide as of September 2023, and our team is especially grateful to Katie Davies for the significant effort she put into the initial version.
 If you have additional suggestions that you would like us to consider for inclusion in future editions, or if you have any comments, please send them to us at: connect@learthsangha.org

 In closing, thank you, once again, for your willingness to step into the role of being a facilitator for this Training.
-We hope that your experience is beneficial to you as you make your own response to the climate crisis.
+We hope that your experience is beneficial to you as you cultivate your own response to the climate crisis.